arobillard/georgian-politics/_maps/aghara-scholars-row-safehouse.md

 #### Aghara Storage Room

 #### Scavaging Workshop
 There are four workbenches in this room.
 The workbenches are covered in broken statues.
 Beside each work station is a barrel filled withwasted bits of broken statues.
-In the centre of the room is a box filled with small pieces of metal, twisted pieces of metal wire
+In the centre of the room is a box filled with small pieces of metal and twisted pieces of metal wire, all of which is vibrant platinum.

 ### Manor Ground Floor